mreiferson/mreiferson.github.com/posts/nsq_roadmap.md

 the peers in this "replication group" *agree* on the contents and state of the log).
 What *other* challenges would we need to overcome?

-#### Who's the Leader?
+#### Follow the Leader

 In the current model, each `nsqd` participating in a cluster is a "**leader**" - a node that accepts messages from producers and delivers them to consumers.

-In the proposed model, some `nsqd` would be responsible for replicating data from a leader while standing-by until it was their turn to lead, in essence a "**follower**".
+In the proposed model, some `nsqd` would instead be responsible for replicating data *from* a leader while standing-by until it was their turn to lead, in essence a "**follower**".

-A consumer typically connects to all `nsqd` that contain the topic of interest but, in this dual-role topology, it should only connect to the *leaders* of said topic.
+In this dual-role topology a consumer should only connect to *leaders* of a topic, rather than all `nsqd` like they would in the current model.

+Herein lies the problem.
+Since leadership can and will change, it needs to be propagated via gossip.
+But, given the eventual consistent nature of the gossip protocol, if a consumer connects to a *follower* it needs to be *redirected* to the leader and the connection closed.

+#### Network Partitions

+Without diving into Raft details, during a partition, it is possible (even expected) that leaders with different terms can run concurrently (the leader for the previous term on the minority side of the partition and the leader with the current term on the majority).

+What this means for NSQ is that while connected to a leader that's been partitioned from it's followers, until it realizes that it must step down (heartbeat timeout), it will continue to deliver messages to consumers.

+Fortunately, we only guarantee *at least once* delivery - it is perfectly acceptable to duplicate messages during this brief window.

 ----